dtipson/featherweight/README.md

 			</a>
 		</figure>

-If you wanted the video thumbnails to load by default, you'd add style="background-image:url(/full/path/to/thumbnail/image)" and the css class "videoBgImgOn" to the <a> tag.
+If you wanted to control the exact thumbnail image, but still want it to be loaded conditionally (i.e., not by default at desktop widths), then add the data class data-video-img-fallback="/full/path/to/thumbnail/image" to the <a> tag.

-If you wanted to control the thumbnail image, but still want it to be loaded conditionally (i.e., not by default at desktop widths), then add the data class data-video-img-fallback="/full/path/to/thumbnail/image" to the <a> tag.
+If, however, you want video thumbnails to load by default, you'd add style="background-image:url(/full/path/to/thumbnail/image)" and the css class "videoBgImgOn" to the <a> tag and be done with it.
+Those thumbnails will load on desktop where they aren't really needed, sure, but they'd also load as soon as possible on mobile if you care about such things.

-#What's still Missing: I.E. TODO
+#What's still Missing: I.E. TODOS PRE PRIMTEIME

-1. Making this more of an extensible plugin than a list of custom methods
+1. Making this more of an extensible jquery plugin than a list of random custom functions all glommed together in an IIFE that happens to reply on jQuery
 2. When loaded on a Windows desktop at tiny width, youtube complains that the video width is too small.
 WHAT?
 People still use windows machines with all their insane limitations and errors?
 Oh, they do.
 Oh, crap.
 3. Are aspect ratios not QUITE right?
 Really?
 We'll have to tweak that.
 Looks like it's a subpixel off in some cases though, which can't easily be corrected.
 We may have to set the extra padding values for various player bar heights in the plugin instead of leaving them to users to determine.
 Mehsauce.
 4. #hash-based target:css is nice in theory: in practice, it puts the video at the _very_ top of the page, which many mobile browsers have decided is a place where they wish to cover up actual content with random nonsense when they feel like it.
 And the usual, already quite hacky, workarounds won't work here (as they require messing with then re-correcting margins and other things that are bad general approaches).
 So, it's probably better to abandon this approach and use window.scrolling instead, which is more fine-tunable.
 Thanks, horribly awful UX collaboration between mobile browser designers and HTML5/W3C folks!